Scott C. Miller

 Education: BA, Vanguard University; MA, George Mason University; MA, PhD, University of Virginia; Postdoctoral Fellowship, Yale School of Management

-Scott C. Miller is Adjunct Professor of Finance at the Darden School of Business and Postdoctoral Fellow in Economic and Business History at Yale School of Management's International Center for Finance.
+Scott C. Miller is an Assistant Professor of Business Administration at the Darden School of Business, Director of the Democracy and Capitalism Lab at the Karsh Institute of Democracy, and Senior Fellow at the Miller Center of Public Affairs.
 He has received many awards and fellowships, including the Economic History Fellowship at the International Center for Jefferson Studies, the James C. Rees Entrepreneurship Fellowship at The Fred W. Smith National Library for the Study of George Washington, the Bankard Fund for Political Economy Predoctoral Fellowship, and the John Carter Brown Library Fellowship at Brown University.
 He is the author or co-author of numerous scholarly papers on economic history, financial crises, and the interplay between societal and economic change.
 He has also written or co-written 10 case studies on financial crisis and economic development.

 As an economic historian, Miller examines the development of modern economic systems, particularly during period of instability and volatility.
 In two different veins of research, Miller uses economic crises as a lens to isolate mechanisms of change in the early American Republic and 1840s Europe, with broad corollaries for modern systems in the first and second stages of economic development.
 Miller's work frames the early American republic as a resource-rich, capital- and labor-poor developing economy, which was reliant on and subject to global export markets dominated by global hegemons such as Great Britain.
 Likewise, 1840s Europe represents a system of interconnected economies at the brink of breakout industrialization.
 While not perfect stand-ins for 21st century development stories, early American and 1840s Europe serve as excellent case studies for the symbiotic relationship between institutions, factor endowments, political systems, cultural values, and contingent events in the development process.